Sell side

-Sell side is a term used in the financial services industry.
+Sell side is a term used in the financial services industry to mean providing services to sell securities.
+Firms or institutions on this side include investment banks, brokerages and market makers, who facilitate offering securities to investors, conducting research and creating financial products.

 The three main markets for this selling are the stock, bond, and foreign exchange market.
 It is a general term that indicates a firm that sells investment services to asset management firms, typically referred to as the buy side, or corporate entities.
 The sell side and the buy side work hand in hand and each side could not exist without the other.
 These services encompass a broad range of activities, including broking/dealing, investment banking, advisory functions, and investment research.

 Use

 In the capacity of a broker-dealer, "sell side" refers to firms that take orders from buy side firms and then "work" the orders.
 This is typically achieved by splitting them into smaller orders which are then sent directly to an exchange or to other firms.
 Sell side firms are intermediaries whose task is to sell securities to investors (usually the buy side i.e. investing institutions such as mutual funds, pension funds and insurance firms).

 Sell side firms are paid through commissions charged on the sales price of the stock to its customers because the firm handles all the details of the trade on the customer's behalf.
 Another source of money would be the idea of a spread.
 A spread is the difference when one sell side firm sells to a client and then goes on to sell the security to another client.
 Clients of the sell side can be high-net-worth individuals or institutions that include retirement funds for cities or states, as well as mutual funds.
 Sell side firms employ research analysts, traders and salespeople who collectively strive to generate ideas and execute trades for buy side firms, enticing them to do business.